 Of course, kite sails do require the wind to be blowing, and you’ll need a healthy breeze to move a ship of any serious size at a reasonable speed.
 The wind should also be blowing in approximately the right direction—the closer to your direction of travel that the kite sail is being pushed, the more efficient the power transfer will be.
 However, depending on conditions and the kite sail design, the direction of the kite’s motion can be as much as 130° off in either direction from the desired direction of travel.
 In other words, unless the wind is blowing almost exactly the wrong direction, you’ll get some benefit from it.
 Some kite sail installations use a computerized system to plot the best route for your ship based on the direction of the winds in the area, which might take you on a somewhat roundabout course but at least saves fuel.

 Kite sails are not intended to replace conventional engines, but to supplement them.
 So why would the owner of a ship spend hundreds of thousands, or even millions of dollars, to retrofit an existing ship with a kite sail?
 Two words: oil prices.
-Manufacturers claim that kite sails can reduce fuel usage, and its associated costs, anywhere from 10 to 35 percent, and in ideal circumstances, by as much as 50 percent for a brief period of time.
-Given the rapidly rising cost of fuel and the attendant rise in shipping costs, that savings—if it proves to be real—would be enormous.
-But only time will tell.
-Although kite sails for large vessels have been successfully installed and tested, commercial deployment is still a couple of years in the future.
-Meanwhile, the technology is being put to good use on smaller craft, such as racing yachts, where it has been shown to be reasonably effective but where fuel savings are not at issue.
+Manufacturers claim that kite sails can reduce fuel usage, and its associated costs, anywhere from 10–35%, and in ideal circumstances, by as much as 50% for a brief period of time.
+Given the fluctuating cost of fuel and the attendant shipping costs, that savings—if it proves to be real—would be enormous.
+So far, commercial tests have been more modestly successful, with fuel usage reductions in the range of 5%–15%—not huge, but still significant.
+Meanwhile, the technology is also being put to good use on smaller craft, such as racing yachts and recreational boats.

-Needless to say, using less fuel will be better for the environment, too, though I doubt that greener shipping is foremost in the minds of those considering the use of kite sails.
-But it’s a case where economics and environmental considerations happen to coincide nicely.
+Needless to say, using less fuel will be better for the environment, too; it’s a case where economics and environmental considerations happen to coincide nicely.
 And a kite sail might even serve as an inexpensive backup engine, enabling a ship with mechanical problems to get to port.
-It’ll be interesting to see if the idea catches on.
-If it does, it’ll give a whole new meaning to the expression “Go fly a kite.” —Joe Kissell
+It’ll be interesting to see if the idea gains traction (so to speak).
+If it does, it’ll give a whole new meaning to the expression “Go fly a kite.”